Community Health Foundation Projects

 Hospice Care Unit

-Our current project will build a hospice care unit in Wright County.
+Our current project will build an end of life care wing on the Lake Ridge Care Center in Wright County.
 Click here to find out more.